 It’s not just about finding a bed that feels good for five minutes in a showroom.
 It’s about understanding the technology inside the mattress—from the coils that do the heavy lifting to the foam that provides the comfort.
 We’ll cover why zoned support is a game-changer for spinal alignment, how to spot high-quality materials that won’t sag after a year, and why things like edge support are more important than you might think.
 Finally, we’ll go over the practical stuff, like trial periods and warranties, which are your safety nets for making such an important purchase.
 Let’s get you ready to make a smart choice for your sleep and your health.

-Check the Coils and Support Zones
+Why Coils and Support Zones Matter

 When you’re dealing with back pain, the support system inside a hybrid mattress is your best friend.
 Look for mattresses with "zoned" coil systems.
 This just means the coils are firmer and more supportive in the center third of the mattress, right under your hips and lower back.
 This design provides targeted support where you carry the most weight, which is a huge help for keeping your spine in a healthy, neutral position all night long.
 It prevents that dreaded sinking feeling in your midsection and gives your lower back the reinforcement it needs.
 Paired with one of our adjustable bases, a zoned system can create a truly customized sleep experience.